numaresplandy/Covid/README.md

 ```
 pip install virtualenv
 ```
-Create a virtual environement:
+Create a virtual environement :
 ```
 virtualenv Covid
 ```

-Activate the virtual environement:
+Activate the virtual environement :
 ```
 source Covid/bin/activate
 ```

-Install all requirements in the virtual environement:
+Install all requirements in the virtual environement :
 ```
 pip install -r requirements.txt
 ```

 # Run the project

-After cloning the project go to the repository and do the following command:
+After cloning the project go to the repository and do the following command :
 ```
 python3 plot.py
 ```